Jan-Niklas-Doerr/schedulingGNN/readme.md

 This project is the code for the IDP of Hazar Cakir.

 The aim is to provide a Reinforcement learning framework for scheduling problems using GNNs to deal with arbitrary problem sizes and structures.

+This project presents the development and evaluation of advanced computational models to optimize job scheduling on a production line.
+The project commenced with the creation of a simulation environment to mirror real world operations of machines and orders within a production line, aiming to minimize the completion time or maximize the throughput of orders before their due dates.
+Initially, an automatic algorithm was implemented to establish a baseline for job scheduling eﬃciency.
+Subsequently, a deep reinforcement learning system utilizing the Proximal Policy Optimization (PPO) method was developed, which showed promising results.
+To enhance the model’s adaptability to varying initial conditions and to leverage structural data, traditional neural network layers were replaced with graph neural layers, culminating in a graph neural network-based PPO system.
+Comprehensive benchmarking of these models demonstrated significant improvements in scheduling eﬃciency, underscoring the potential of graph neural networks in dynamic and flexible problem-solving environments.
+This project analyzes the performance variations between the models and discusses the implications of these technologies in industrial applications.

+The research conducted was part of a interdisciplinary project under the supervision of Prof. Dr. Martin Grunow and M.Sc.
+Jan-Niklas Dörr.

+You can find final report under Reports folder.